Disclaimer: I don't own Frozen.

 This was a beast all to its own caliber.

 The woman tried and failed to pry open the bands of metal ensnaring her ankle.
 Her hands faintly glowed an unnatural blue, and a chiming hum filled the air as frost twisted around the metal.

 Is that a...a game trap?

-Anna would have laughed if she didn't already know that the supposed woman could kill her without much trouble, even if she was immobilized.
+Anna would have laughed if she didn't already know the supposed woman could kill her with little trouble, even if she was immobilized.
 It's strangely fitting that a person acting so animal-like would be caught like one.

 The woman released the metal with a frustrated roar, rubbing her sore palms.
 She scooted closer to the trap and tenderly lifted her snared foot to the side, revealing the short chain beneath it that anchored it to a weight buried in the ground.
 She grabbed the chain with both hands, took a deep breath, and pulled until the chain groaned.

 "Come on...," Anna found herself whispering.
 She couldn't help but empathize with the woman…deadly creature…thing.
 The trap was meant for some common game, but she just happened to be in the wrong place at the wrong time.
 Looks like we have that in common.

 Anna felt her hope for her freedom falter as the woman grew desperate, yanking as hard as she could though her efforts yielded nothing.
 She kept at it until her muddied hands lost their grip and she fell back, yelping when she jarred her ankle.

 The rain continued to pelt around them, the frost cracking and reforming after every drop of warm rain.

 The woman gritted her teeth and clenched her hands into fists.
 She howled in anger—and what almost sounded like grief—and flung her arm to the side, a thick wave of jagged ice consuming the trees like a frozen ocean wave breaking on a boulder.